SECURITIES AND EXCHANGE COMMISSION

 Rule 13p-1 under the Securities Exchange Act (17 CFR 240.13p-1) for the reporting period from January 1 to December 31, 2019

 Item 1.01 Conflict Minerals Disclosure and Report

-This Form SD for inTEST Corporation (the "Company") is being filed pursuant to Rule 13p-1 under the Securities Exchange Act of 1934, as amended, for the reporting period January 1, 2018 to December 31, 2018.
+This Form SD for inTEST Corporation (the "Company") is being filed pursuant to Rule 13p-1 under the Securities and Exchange Act of 1934, as amended, for the reporting period January 1, 2019 to December 31, 2019.
 The Company conducted an analysis of its products and determined that all of its products (the "Covered Products") contained one or more "conflict minerals" as defined in Item 1.01(d)(3) of Form SD.
 After conducting due diligence, the Company concluded that it could not yet determine whether or not the conflict minerals in the Covered Products originated in the Democratic Republic of the Congo or an adjoining country, as defined in Item 1.01(d)(1) of Form SD, or whether the conflict minerals were from recycled or scrap sources or were or were not from other conflict free sources.
 Consequently, we determined that these products are "DRC conflict undeterminable" as defined in Item 1.01(d)(5) of Form SD.

 Conflict Minerals Disclosure